Emmanunu/lx-ekf-localization/README.md

 - 💻 Update your laptop/desktop: `dts desktop update`

-- 🚙 Update your Duckiebot: `dts duckiebot update ROBOTNAME` (where `ROBOTNAME` is the name of your Duckiebot chosen during the initialization procedure.)
+- 🚙 Update your Duckiebot: `dts duckiebot update ROBOTNAME` (where `ROBOTNAME` is the name of your Duckiebot - real or virtual.)

+**Note**: if your virtual robot hangs indefinitely when you try to update it, you can try to restart it with:

+    dts duckiebot virtual restart ROBOTNAME

 ## 3. Work on the exercise

 ### Launch the code editor

+#### SSL certificate

+If you have not done so already, set up your local SSL certificate needed to run the learning experience editor with:

+    sudo apt install libnss3-tools
+    dts setup mkcert

 Open the code editor by running the following command,